Skip to contents

 • If not valid then adjust the minimum number of values to make it valid.

-errorlocate does this by translating this into a mixed integer problem (see vignette("inspect_mip", package="errorlocate") and solving it using lpSolveAPI.
+errorlocate does this by translating the validation rules and record values into a mixed integer problem (see vignette("inspect_mip", package="errorlocate") and solving it using the R package lpSolveAPI.

 errorlocate has two main functions to be used: